Yanbu: Yanbu Al-Nakhal

-(The Palms) is a separate area, some 47 kilometers from the city (according to Google Maps), that has more than 20 villages such as Jabriyya, Suwaiq, Raihan, Mesharif, Ain-Ajlan, Madsos, Alnejil and Talaat Nazah, where mostly farms would be found.
-Currently (July 2018), most of the residents are local tribes, mostly from Johainah (Aljohani), Harb (Alharbi), and few from Ashraf.
-There are also some foreign nationals, mostly from south and east Asia, as well as some expatriate Arabs.
-Some of the local Saudis work on their own farms and trade in sheep and camels.
+(The Palms) is a separate area, some 47 kilometers from the city (according to Google Maps).
 The most notable village in Yanbu Al Nakhal is Jabriyya, where the local government office for the town is located.
 The village has a general hospital, a bank, three ATM machines, four well-serviced filling stations, a fire station, two notable malls, several recreational facilities among other things.
 The locals are very friendly and cordial in greetings and offering help.
 There is almost everything you need for basic livelihood in the neighborhood, however, the options for residents pales in comparison to both the Royal Commission and Yanbu Al Bahr.
 The Radwah Mountain is very visible anywhere in the town.

 However, the town has neither hotels nor international schools, and locals and expatriates seeking foreign education for their children had to send them to international schools in the main city center, Yanbu Al Bahr, or in the Royal Commission.